nyu-oop-sp18/class06/README.md

   in scope directly as a *single identifier* such as the function `f` in our example.
 That is, conversion functions that are methods of objects referenced by an identifier in scope are not considered.
-For instance if we have an identifier `x` of type `A` where `A` is a class defining an implicit conversion function `f`, then `x.f` will not be considered as a candidate conversion in the current scope.
+For instance, if we have an identifier `x` referencing an object with an implicit conversion function `f`, then `x.f` will not be considered as a candidate conversion in the current scope.
 The only exception to this are the companion objects of the source and target type of the required conversion.
 For instance, if the compiler searches for an implicit conversion function of type `A => B` and the companion object of `A` has a method of this type, then this method will be used for the conversion.

-* The compiler uses at most one implicit conversion function to bridge the gap between the types `A` and `B`.
-For instance, if there are implicit conversion functions `f1: A => C` and `f2: C => B` in scope, the compiler will not insert a chain of calls to `f1` followed by `f2` to bridge the gap between types `A` and `B`.
+* The compiler uses at most one implicit conversion function at a time.
+For instance, if there are implicit conversion functions `f1:
+  A => C` and `f2: C => B` in scope, the compiler will not insert a chain of calls to `f1` followed by `f2` to bridge the gap between types `A` and `B`.

 Using our new implementation of `mergeSort`, we can now sort `Int` values without providing the conversion function explicitly in the